VictuarVi/PoliMi-PhD-Thesis/docs/docs.typ

 This chapter is the result of the documentation generated from the source code.
 Since it's not strictly needed to use the template -- most of the functions that are to be used are straightforward -- it's quite barebones.

-The intended section order is as follows:

-#block(height: 2.4cm, columns[
-  + frontmatter
-    + toc
-    + list-of-figures
-    + list-of-tables
-    + nomenclature
-  + mainmatter
-  + backmatter
-  + acknowledgements
-  + appendix
-])

-The acknowledgements section can be moved in frontmatter, as one prefers (or as the advisor requests).

 #set heading(numbering: none)

 #let toc-block = columns[